j3rrywan9/scala-study/docs/collections.md

 ## Lists

-One of the big ideas of the functional sytle of programming is that methods should not have side effects.
+One of the big ideas of the functional style of programming is that methods should not have side effects.
 A method's only act should be to compute and return a value.
 Applying this functional philosophy to the world of objects means making objects immutable.